newbrewples/BrewyCord/README.md

 1. Make your changes, rebuild, reload, go wild!

 Alternatively, you can directly *serve* the bundled code by running `pnpm serve`. `bunny.js` will be served on your local address under the port 4040.
 You will then insert `http://<local ip address>:4040/bunny.js` as a custom url and reload.
 Whenever you restart your mobile client, the script will rebuild the bundle as your client fetches it.

+DEEP APOLOGIES TO VENDETTA FOR THE LOW QUALITY MKDIFICATION!